CiscoFrisco/DAPI2021/README.md

 ## Datasets:

-We arrived at the conclusion that the dataset from Kaggle is not reliable as its source is unknown and not trustworthy.
-The NHS pages are not structured the same way for every disease, so it would make scraping difficult.

 For a structured dataset, we will use wikidata, which associates diseases to symptoms, treatments, and other variables that we can use to organize this information.
 An example of a disease in wikidata is: https://www.wikidata.org/wiki/Q11081

 For obtaining textual data, we’re considering using either Wikipedia or the World Health Organization website, which possesses an overview for each disease, such as in the following example: https://www.who.int/health-topics/cervical-cancer

 ## Group 6: